-Notice that it’s not baked in a casserole dish with bread crumbs or anything fancy (E hates that, unfortunately).
+Notice that it’s not baked in a casserole dish with bread crumbs or anything fancy (if you want that, check out this recipe).
 It’s macaroni and sauce, period, though sometimes we do add frozen green peas to make it Macaroni and Peas.
 But it’s quick to throw together on a week night, and I have to admit that our whole family finds it addictive.

-- 1 pound pasta (regular or gluten-free), cooked according to package directions
+- 1 pound pasta regular or gluten-free, cooked according to package directions

 - 1 1/4 cups water

-- 1 cup plain, fat-free soymilk (may use other non-dairy milk)
+- 1 cup plain fat-free soymilk may use other non-dairy milk

 - 3/4 cup nutritional yeast